Transgender boy wins controversial girls state title - News 12 Now

-“I wouldn’t be here today if it weren’t for my teammates,” he said.
-“That’s honestly what the spotlight should have been on is my teammates.
-The hard work that I put in in the practice room with them, beside me — we trained hard every, single day.
-Every, single day and that’s where the spotlight should have been on.
-Not me.
-All of these guys.
-Because I would not be here without them.”

-Beggs completed an undefeated season by winning a controversial title in an event clouded by criticism from those who believe the testosterone he’s taking as he transitions from female to male created an unfair advantage.

-His family has said he would rather be wrestling boys, but state policy calls for students to wrestle against the gender listed on their birth certificates.
-So the junior from Euless Trinity beat Chelsea Sanchez 12-2 in the 110-pound weight class to improve to 56-0 and earn the championship.
+The family of Mack Beggs has said he would rather be wrestling boys, but state policy calls for students to wrestle against the gender listed on their birth certificates.
+So the junior from Euless Trinity beat Chelsea Sanchez 12-2 in the 110-pound weight class to improve to 57-0 and earn the championship.

-Beggs was surrounded by the girls he’d worked so hard with all season when he finally broke his silence Saturday night after the team finish second in Class 6A, the largest division in Texas.

-After thanking all of them, he lifted the gold medal hanging on his neck to the assembled cameras and shared a parting thought after all that he’d been through this weekend.

 He had a bit of fun with his fellow wrestlers at the medal ceremony when he counted down from three and all six of the top finishers posed by doing a dab on the medal stand.

-Beggs, who reached the state tournament after two opponents forfeited, was dogged throughout the event by questions about whether his testosterone treatments made him too strong to wrestle fairly against girls.
+Beggs, who reached the state tournament after two opponents forfeited, was dogged throughout the tournament by questions about whether his testosterone treatments made him too strong to wrestle fairly against girls.

-The University Interscholastic League, which oversees athletics in Texas public schools, enacted the birth certificate policy Aug.
-1. And while Beggs’ family has said he wanted to compete against boys, UIL deputy director Jamey Harrison, who refused to address Beggs directly, said they had not received a request to change divisions from any athlete at this competition.

-Harrison believes that the outcome of the tournament was fair, despite concerns about Beggs.

 In the semifinals, the match was halted for a couple of minutes because Beggs had a bloody nose.
 Trainers finally managed to stop the bleeding and the fight resumed.
 Not long after, Beggs slammed Clay on the mat and pinned her.